 You must and get vomiting and gagging under control before scheduling any anesthetic procedure.

 Anesthesia in Bulldogs and French Bulldogs Safety RULE OF THUMB

-You should confirm, that the surgical team is well-versed with the bulldog breed and the related anesthesia risks and how to best minimize them thus making the event a success and uneventful.
+You should confirm that the surgical team is well-versed in the bulldog breed, the related anesthesia risks, and how to best minimize them, thus making the event a success and uneventful.

-Anesthesia in Bulldogs and French Bulldogs Safty TIPS & WARNINGS
+Anesthesia in Bulldogs and French Bulldogs Safety TIPS & WARNINGS

-Bulldog Anesthesia Safety Tip #2 BULLY PROTOCOL: Dr. Kraemer formulated a “Bulldog Anesthetic Protocol” that includes provisions for possible vomiting, and laryngeal edema as well as pain management, and anti-anxiety all designed to reduce the common anesthetic complications we see in that breed.
+Dr. Kraemer developed a “Bulldog Anesthetic Protocol” that includes provisions for possible vomiting and laryngeal edema, as well as pain management and anti-anxiety medication, all with the goal of reducing the breed’s common anesthetic complications.

-Bulldog Anesthesia Safety Tip #3 ECG & LAB: All our anesthetic cases bulldogs and other breeds have a heart-healthy screen with an ECG and a cardiologist report, as well as pre-anesthetic blood lab work.
+In all our anesthetic cases, bulldogs and other breeds have a heart-healthy screen with an ECG and a cardiologist report, as well as pre-anesthetic blood lab work.

-Bulldog Anesthesia Saftey Tip # 5 MONITORING: During the anesthetic procedure all our bulldogs are:
+During the anesthetic procedure, all our bulldogs are:

 - IV FLUID: On a constant IV fluid drip to maintain circulatory hydration and perfusion.

 - ECG MONITOR: Your bulldog will be attached to an ECG